-- If they are open to the idea of using a ride sharing service but are intimidated at the thought of it, you might try using Uber or Lyft to go on a few errands or outings with your parents.
+- Go on some rideshares with them.
+If they are open to the idea of using a ride sharing service but are intimidated at the thought of it, you might try using Uber or Lyft to go on a few errands or outings with your parents.
 It will be easier to have you with them to show how it’s done.
 Once they see that it is really simple to ride share, they may warm up to giving up their keys.

-- Temporarily drop the subject if your parent gets angry.
+- Know when to stop pushing the idea.
+Temporarily drop the subject if your parent gets angry.
 You aren’t getting through to them at that point anyhow.
 Wait a couple of weeks, then calmly bring up the subject again.

 Pros And Cons Of Retesting Elderly Drivers

-If you feel like your older parent’s driving ability isn’t what it used to be, you can always start the “you shouldn’t drive anymore” conversation by mentioning that it could be good to get retested.
+If you feel like your older parent’s driving ability isn’t what it used to be and that they are now an unsafe driver, you can always start the “you shouldn’t drive anymore” conversation by mentioning that it could be good to get retested.
 That way, you’ll feel better if they pass the test and you’ll have leverage to ask them to give up the keys if they fail.